alex-stewart/action-plan-rpg/docs/index.md

 One real-time week plays out the events of two in-game days.
 In a regular week players will have the option to submit or participate in an action plan twice.

+It's recommended to use an instant messaging platform such as Discord